 SaaS Buyers Behave Differently than Standard Buyers

-As marketers, we must formulate a strategy based on the way our prospects behave before and after they make a purchase.
+As marketers, we must formulate a SaaS marketing strategy based on the way our prospects behave before and after they make a purchase.
 This process is called the “Buyer’s Journey.”

 In SaaS sales, buyers make purchases much differently than they would otherwise.
 This is due to the nature of the SaaS, subscription models.